La Mancha: Gastronomy

-Appreciated all over the world, Manchego cheese is made from the milk of Manchega sheep.
+Manchego cheese is made from the milk of Manchega sheep.

 These dishes pair well with regional wines.
 Wine is also the basis for other traditional beverages, such as cuerva and zurra.

 Pastries in La Mancha are rich in fritters, such as fried flowers, hojuelas, pestiños, leche frita, French toast, tortilla de rodilla, and sweet rolls.
 Sponge cakes are also made, including bizcocho borracho and tortas de Alcázar.
 In the Ciudad Real area, barquillos are typical.
 In the province of Albacete, miguelitos from La Roda are particularly popular.

 Music and dance

 The Seguidilla Manchega is the traditional song and dance of La Mancha.
 However, because La Mancha has always been a melting pot, other styles are also popular.
 These include the Jota Manchega, Torrás, Malagueñas, Fandangos, Rondeñas, Canciones de Ronda, Canciones de Quintos, Canciones de Laboreo, May Day songs, Aguilanderos, and Villancicos.
 These songs are accompanied by various instruments, including the classical guitar, bandurria, lute, dulzaina, drum, castanets, zambomba, and tambourine—especially for Christmas carols.
 Simple instruments not originally intended for music, such as botella de anís, mortars, and pestles, are also used in the paloteo dance.